lsuhadolnik/VSCode-NWRM/README.md

 ## Getting Started

-This repository contains a TypeScript-based VSCode extension built using [Vite](https://vitejs.dev/) for bundling.
+This repository contains a TypeScript-based VSCode extension compiled using the TypeScript compiler (`tsc`).

 ### Prerequisites